-In the face of an inefficient health system, trained TBAs have been seen to be useful in providing efficient, cheap and quality care, counseling, and referral and logistical support, including treatment adherence support.
-Throughout history traditional birth attendants (TBAs) have been the main human resource for women during childbirth.
+In the face of an inefficient health system, trained TBAs have been seen to be useful in providing efficient, cheap and quality care, counselling, and referral and logistical support, including treatment adherence support.
+Throughout history, traditional birth attendants (TBAs) have been the main human resource for women during childbirth.
 Their role varies across cultures and at different times, but even today, they attend the majority of deliveries in rural areas of developing countries.

 The big question, “Why do women prefer deliveries with traditional birth attendants against institutional deliveries?”
 It is an amazing fact that despite the numerous efforts from different government agencies and non-governmental organizations, pregnant women in rural and urban poor areas of developing countries such as Nigeria still resort to non-institutional deliveries.
-Among these women, it is believed that the TBA’s have a significant role when it comes to cultural competence, consolation, empathy and psychosocial support at birth with important benefits for the mother and also for the new-born child.
+Among these women, it is believed that the TBA’s have a significant role when it comes to cultural competence, consolation, empathy and psychosocial support at birth with important benefits for the mother and also for the newborn child.

-In the words of one of the women she said “Mama Nkechi took care of me when I was in labour, she gave me food and tea and comes to the house to bath my baby after delivery.
+In the words of one of the women, she said “Mama Nkechi took care of me when I was in labour, she gave me food and tea and comes to the house to bath my baby after delivery.
 These are the things nurses at the health facility cannot do for me and that is why I prefer to deliver my babies there”.
 Another woman reported that even when they do not have money to pay their bills after delivery, the TBA’s will always let them go and trust them to pay later.

 Now, here are the stories of two traditional birth attendants located in the Enugu sub-urban who have been in the business of delivering babies for decades right in their homes.